YottaDB/YDBDoc/GTMAdminOps/mlocks.rst

 .. parsed-literal::
    -R[EGION]=region-name

-region-namespecifies the region that holds the locked resource names.
+region-name specifies the region that holds the locked resource names.

 * REGION clears LOCKs mapped by the current global directory to a region specified by the region-name.